:- class ClassName.

 Visibility is either

 private.
-If it is omitted, the slot is private.
+If it is omitted, then the slot is private.

 SlotName must be an atom.

 signed integer, large enough to hold a pointer